42nd Anti-Aircraft Brigade: The Blitz

-Following the Luftwaffe's defeat in the Battle of Britain, it began night attacks on Britain's cities ('The Blitz').
+Following the Luftwaffe's heavy losses during daylight bombing in the Battle of Britain, it began night attacks on Britain's towns and cities ('The Blitz'), with targets including aerodromes, aircraft industry, ports, and shipping.
 3rd AA Division's responsibilities were split in November 1940 and a new 12th AA Division created, to which 42nd AA Bde was transferred, with its responsibility restricted to the defence of Glasgow and the Firth of Clyde.
-The industrial town of Clydebank near Glasgow was badly hit on the nights of 13/14 and 14/15 March 1941 in the 'Clydebank Blitz', but none of the raiders was brought down by AA fire.
+The industrial town and seaport of Clydebank, on the River Clyde to the west of Glasgow, was badly hit on the nights of 13/14 and 14/15 March 1941 in the 'Clydebank Blitz', but none of the raiders was brought down by AA fire.
 The urgent need for more HAA guns on Clydeside was well known: the authorised scale had been 80 in 1939, raised to 120 in 1940, but in February 1941 there were still only 67.
 A new scale of 144 guns was authorised on 21 March, but only 88 were in position.
-There were three other heavy raids on Clydeside during the Blitz, on the nights of 7/8 April, 5/6 and 6/7 May 1941.
+There were three other heavy raids in 1941 on Clydeside during the Blitz; on the nights of 7/8 April, 5/6 May, and 6/7 May, when the Greenock Blitz attacked the seaport and industrial town at the mouth of the river.